ITU-AI-ML-in-5G-Challenge/ML5G-PS-005_MLAB-NFP/README.md

 There are 2 different tasks.
 In task 1, we used all 3326 metrics for predicting the number of registration failure at 10 mintues.
 In task 2, we selected a part of metrics for the same prediction.

-# Data tuning
-Training Data:
-Use different strategies for normal and abnormal cycles.
-For normal cycles, downsample the whole cycle by getting few rows at a constant interval.
-For abnormal cycles, use the data at early stage of failure event, for early prediction.
-Here, use the same number of rows for both normal and abnormal cycles to avoid data imbalance.

-Output Data:
-Use the number of registration failures at 10 minute of the same cycle to predict the number of registration failures at 10 minutes at any time in the cycle.

 # Evaluation